dramamine/leftovers-again/README.md

 ## Get Useful Feedback.
 Quickly Iterate on Your Design.

 Before AI, to test a new team, you'd have to play your team for hours just to get a feel for how it performs.
-Now, you can get that feedback in MINUTES.
-With data, not feelings!
+Now, you can get 100 matches of feedback in MINUTES.
+Use data, not feelings!

 With one quick script, you can see how your bot fares against any number of opponent bots.
 Is your bot weak to Steel types?
 Special attacks?
-'Trick Room' strategies?
-You'll know.
-You'll get [amazing reports like this].
+Stall teams?
+Trick Rooms?
+You'll know your bot's weaknesses and can improve your

 You can also save replays from your bot battles.
 Even though your battles don't take place on official servers, you can play or upload your replays to the official [Replay Replayer](http://replay.pokemonshowdown.com/).